PratimaGurav/quiz-a-mania/Readme.md

    - __Navigation Bar__

       Navigation menu with links to different pages within the application.
-Navigation menu is same on all pages for simplicity and easy navigation.
+It is same on all pages for simplicity and easy navigation.
-      Play button to start the quiz.
+      - Play button to start the quiz.
-      High scores to see the saved high scores.
+      - High scores to see the saved high scores.
-      Help to know the instructions of the game.
+      - Help to know the instructions of the game.

    - __Home Page__

+      A logo mentioning the application name and navigation bar.

+   - __Quiz__

+      - The counter mentioning which question you are at currently.
-   - __Questions__
+      - Your current score.
+      - The question which has to be answered.
+      - 4 options to select from, out of which one is correct.

    - __Game Over__
+      - Your score at the end of the game.
+      - Text field to enter your username.
+      - Save button to save your High scores.
+      - Play again button to start the quiz again

    - __High Scores__
+     - Displays list of top 10 high scores in descending order of ranking.
+     - Play button to start the quiz.
+     - Clear Scores to clear the high scores.

    - __Help__
+     - Instructions on how to play the quiz.
+     - Feedback form to provide the feedback.

 ## Technologies Used